SACHSTech/2-14-oop-design-project-Walker21122008/README.md

 # Flight Information Assistant

 ## Overview
-AirportBuddy Helpy is an Object-Oriented Java program designed to help passengers both Adults and Children access their flight details and relevant travel information efficiently.
+AirportBuddy Helpy is an Object-Oriented Java program designed to help passengers access their flight details and relevant travel information efficiently.
 The application provides a user-friendly interface to retrieve essential flight data.

 ![Helpy](bear.png)
 ## Features